vuepress/ecosystem/docs/plugins/development/sass-palette/guide.md

 ## Config

 Config file is used for Sass variable only.
-It holds Sass variables which can be used in other files later.
+It holds Sass variables which can be used via `${id}-config` in other files later.

 You can specify a file (probably in `.vuepress/styles/` directory) as user config file.
 So you can get the module containing every variable later in Sass files.
 Also, you are able to provide a default config files where you can place fallback values for variables with `!default`.